Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-context-engineering.md

 </sanitizer>
 ```

-This template provides complete exploitation context: conceptual understanding, code patterns to recognize, exact triggering requirements, and multiple valid approaches.
+This template provides complete exploitation context: what the vulnerability looks like, how to recognize it in code, and most importantly, exactly how to trigger it.

 ### Data Structure Handling Guides

-Complex data structures require specialized handling.
-We developed guides for three categories of challenging structures:
+But domain knowledge isn't just about vulnerability types - it's also about the tricky data structures that fuzzing frameworks use.
+We developed specialized guides ([complete implementation](https://github.com/Team-Atlanta/aixcc-afc-atlantis/blob/main/example-crs-webservice/crs-multilang/blob-gen/multilang-llm-agent/mlla/modules/known_struct.py)) for three categories of challenging structures:

+1. **FuzzedDataProvider Structures** - The complex data consumption patterns
+2. **Java ByteBuffer Formats** - Binary data handling
+3. **Application-Specific Data Structures** - Custom formats found in target applications

+#### FuzzedDataProvider Structures

-**FuzzedDataProvider Structures**: These pose significant challenges due to complex data consumption behaviors – consuming primitive types from the end of data buffers while consuming structured data from the beginning:
+[FuzzedDataProvider](https://www.code-intelligence.com/blog/java-fuzzing-with-jazzer) structures are particularly tricky.
+They consume primitive types from the end of data buffers while consuming structured data from the beginning, with specialized methods like `consumeInt(min, max)` for bounded value generation.
+It's like trying to eat a sandwich from both ends simultaneously - you need to know exactly how much space each bite will take.

+Here's our key insight: instead of trying to explain these complex data consumption patterns to the LLM, we built **libFDP integration** ([GitHub](https://github.com/Team-Atlanta/aixcc-afc-atlantis/tree/main/example-crs-webservice/crs-multilang/libs/libFDP)) that abstracts away the implementation details.
+LLMs are excellent at programming, so we give them simple functions to call rather than asking them to understand the underlying binary format specifications.

+The system provides language-specific encoders: `libFDP.JazzerFdpEncoder()` for Java targets ([implementation](https://github.com/Team-Atlanta/aixcc-afc-atlantis/blob/main/example-crs-webservice/crs-multilang/blob-gen/multilang-llm-agent/mlla/modules/known_struct_info/jazzer_fdp.py)) and `libFDP.LlvmFdpEncoder()` for C/C++ targets ([implementation](https://github.com/Team-Atlanta/aixcc-afc-atlantis/blob/main/example-crs-webservice/crs-multilang/blob-gen/multilang-llm-agent/mlla/modules/known_struct_info/llvm_fdp.py)).
+Each encoder uses **selective function mapping** - we only include methods that are actually used in the target code, avoiding unnecessary complexity.

 ```xml
 <DATA_STRUCT_GUIDE_FOR_EXPLOIT>